Magdalena de Kino

 Magdalena de Kino ([maɣðaˈlena ðe ˈkino]) is a city, part of the surrounding municipality of the same name, located in the Mexican state of Sonora covering approximately 560 square miles (1,460 square kilometers).
-According to the 2005 census, the city's population was 23,101, and the municipality's population was 25,500.
+According to the 2005 census, the city's population was 23,101, and the municipality's was 25,500.
 Magdalena de Kino is in the northern section of Sonora 50 miles (80 kilometers) from the Mexico-U.S. border.
 To the north the municipality abuts Nogales; to the south, the municipality of Santa Ana; to the east, Ímuris and Cucurpe; and to the west, the municipalities of Tubutama and Sáric.
 Its main sectors include San Ignacio, San Isidro, Tacicuri, and Sásabe.
 The city was named after the pioneer Roman Catholic missionary and explorer, Father Eusebio Francisco Kino, who worked in the area, as well as in the present-day US state of Arizona.

 History

 Originally, the territory was populated by the Papagos (Tohono O'odham) and Pimas (Akimel O'odham).
-The first missions were established in 1687, with the arrival of Father Eusebio Francisco Kino.
-The municipal seat was founded at the beginning of 18th century by Lieutenant Juan Bautista Escalante.
-Magdalena de Kino suffered two massacres, one in 1757 and another in 1776.
-The city was founded by decree in December, 1923.
-At first the city was called "Santa María Magdalena de Buquivaba", but was changed in 1966 to its present name.
+The first missions were established in 1687, with the arrival of Eusebio Francisco Kino.